lenkavon/pwa-react-double-tap/README.md

  - close keyboard
  - double tap on any free space

- ### Behaviour: white panel arives from bottom of the display (probably the 'space' for keyboard)
+### Behaviour: white panel arrives from bottom of the display (probably the 'space' for keyboard)

  ### Expected behaviour: zoom or nothing depending on meta tags.